ALS: Prognosis, staging, and survival

-Although respiratory support can ease problems with breathing and prolong survival, it does not affect the progression of ALS.
+Although respiratory support using non-invasive ventilation can ease problems with breathing and prolong survival, it does not affect the progression rate of ALS.
 Most people with ALS die between two and four years after the diagnosis.
-Around half of people with ALS die within 30 months of their symptoms beginning, and about 20% of people with ALS live between five and ten years after symptoms begin.
-Guitarist Jason Becker has lived since 1989 with the disorder, while astrophysicist Stephen Hawking lived for 55 more years following his diagnosis, but they are considered unusual cases.
+Around 50% of people with ALS die within 30 months of their symptoms beginning, about 20% live between five and ten years, and about 10% survive for 10 years or longer.